Acher: Geography

-In the Rhine Plain, the course of the river has been made more complex by numerous hydro-engineering measures, especially the Acher-Rench Correction between 1936 and 1967.
-Even in the Black Forest foothill zone above Oberachern, the Acherner Mühlbach was cut short by the Acher at a weir, which has an average discharge here of around 5 m^{3}/s.
-The Acher itself—also called the Feldbach in Oberachern—then crosses the borough of Achern and is finally led to the Rhine and Rench with some of its water (high water discharge) into the Acher Flood Control Channel.
-Just before the flood channel and the Acher divide, the Fautenbach joins it.
-The originally, partially canalised river runs northwards as the Acher (Feldbach) to Greffern.
+In the Rhine Plain, the complexity of the river's course has increased due to numerous hydro-engineering measures, especially the Acher-Rench Connection (Acher-Rench-Korrektion) between 1936 and 1967.
+Still within the Black Forest foothill zone above Oberachern, the Acherner Mühlbach is severed from the Acher, which here has an average discharge of about 2 m³/s.
+The Acher itself, also called the Feldbach in Oberachern, then crosses the municipal area of Achern.

+Below Achern, the Acher Flood Control Channel (Acher-Flutkanal) splits off from the river, which can channel some discharge toward the Rhine in the case of a flood.
+Just before the Acher and the flood channel split, the river is joined by the Fautenbach stream.

+The river runs northwards as the Acher (Feldbach) towards Greffen, partially canalized, along its original course.
 Before the construction of the Rhine Side Canal (Rheinseitenkanal) it emptied into the Rhine here.
 However, the Acher has since been channeled into the Rhine Dyke (Rheindeich).
-A section of the Rhine Plain Canal used to pass under it coming from the west, being joined by the water-rich Sulzbach, the lower reaches of the Sasbach and Laufbach as well as the Acherner Mühlbach.
+A section of the Rhine Plain Canal used to pass under it coming from the west, being joined by the water-rich Sulzbach, the lower reaches of the Sasbach and Laufbach, as well as the Acherner Mühlbach.
 The Rhine Plain Canal then used to empty into the Acher itself from the east.
-Further to the north, the Sandbach finally joins the Altrheinzug ("Old Course of the Rhine") as the lower reaches of the Acher are called.
+Further to the north, the Sandbach finally joins the lower reaches of the Acher known as the Altrheinzug ("Old Course of the Rhine").
 It empties below the Iffezheim Lock into the Rhine, around 10 kilometres below its old confluence.
-From Greffern the Acher is used as a link for the different areas of the Söllingen/Greffern Polder.
+From Greffern, the Acher is used as a link for the different areas of the Söllingen/Greffern Polder.
 In order to protect the Acher even when the polder floods, a pumping station near Greffern was brought into operation in 2005.

 Protected landscape

-Under the name Oberes Achertal, a protected area was created by the county council of Ortenaukreis around the municipalities of Ottenhöfen im Schwarzwald and Seebach covering 3,600 hectares.
+Under the name Oberes Achertal, a protected area was created by the county council of Ortenaukreis around the municipalities of Ottenhöfen im Schwarzwald and Seebach, covering 3,600 hectares.
 It is protected area no. 3.17.017 and was founded on 6 February 1975.